ADO.NET

 System.Data.SqlClient.dll à Assembly

-sqlConnection, sqlCommand, sqlDataReader, sqlTransaction, sqlParameter are the classes under this namespace.
+sqlCommand, sqlDataReader, sqlTransaction, sqlParameter are the classes under

 System.Data.OleDb.dll àAssembly